mark-mcdermott/drivetracks-wip-nuxt3/README.md

 #### AWS S3 Bucket
 - in searchbar at top, enter `s3` and select S3
 - Create Bucket
   - for Bucket Name, enter something like `app-s3-bucket-development` (below when you click Create Bucket, it may tell you this bucket already exists and you will have to make it more unique.
-Regardless, add this to your `aws-details.txt` file on your desktop - you'll need it later)
+Regardless, add this to your `.env` file - you'll need it later.
+Also, make sure it ends in `-development`.)
   - under Object Ownership, click ACLs Enabled
   - under Block Public Access settings
     - uncheck the first option, `Block All Public Access`